lindylearn/unclutter/readme.md

 # LindyLearn Annotations

-A simple browser extension to simplify web articles and annotate them.
+A browser extension to declutter web articles and to annotate them.

 ![Alt Text](./media/screenshot1.png)